 Residency in the Dominican Republic – The Ultimate Guide

-We put together this guide for property buyers considering moving to the Dominican Republic and wondering how to get residency in the Dominican Republic.
+We put together this guide for property buyers considering moving to the Dominican Republic and wondering how to get residency in this beautiful Caribbean country.

 Offering a laidback lifestyle in an idyllic setting with some of the world’s best beaches, the Dominican Republic can offer residents a fantastic quality of life, often with a lower cost of living compared to other islands in the Caribbean.